ims-systems-00/ims-kb/docs/General Information/05 - Incident Management/incident_management.md

 This page shows a list of incidents that have not been resolved nor escalated.

-Clicking on the pencil icon will allow you to view more information related to the incident.
+Clicking on the eye icon will allow you to view more information related to the incident.

 | Type 					 | Information 																|
 | :--------------------- | :----------------------------------------------------------------------- |